OpenHack/openhack.github.com/new_york/index.markdown

 Hooray!
 We will have our first meetup Wednesday, November 17th at [The Flatiron School](http://flatironschool.com/).
 We will supply some beers.

-Please RSVP on [Meetup](http://www.meetup.com/Open-Hack-NYC/events/88304872/) so we know how much food to get!
+Please RSVP on [Meetup](http://www.meetup.com/Open-Hack-NYC/events/88304872/) so we know how many beers to get!